armandtvz/front/README.md

   micro framework.
 - I needed a framework for myself that is highly opinionated so I can get work done faster.
+- I needed a collection of JS helpers.